 Let me explain.

-With this short and basic etymology let me list a few things that I’m intending “conversant faith” to mean.
+With this short etymology, let me list a few things that I’m intending “conversant faith” to mean.

 1. A conversant faith is a faith that is familiar to and intimately known by the one who believes